smishraa30/smishraa30/README.md

 ## 🚀 About Me

-I'm passionate about architecting resilient infrastructure and creating elegant solutions to complex system-level problems.
-My journey in tech has been driven by a curiosity for how things operate under the hood and a desire to build robust, scalable foundations.
+💫 I'm passionate about distributed systems, cloud-native technologies, and building reliable software.
+I enjoy understanding how systems work under the hood and turning that knowledge into scalable, maintainable solutions.

-🔭 I'm currently working on: Building a custom Log-Structured Merge-Tree (LSM-Tree) storage engine in C++ with Write-Ahead Logging and Bloom Filters.
+🔭 I'm currently working on: Building a custom Log-Structured Merge-Tree (LSM-Tree) storage engine in C++ with Write-Ahead Logging (WAL), Bloom Filters, and SSTables.

-🌱 I'm currently learning: Cloud-native ecosystems, container orchestration, and diving deep into Discrete Mathematics for technical optimization.
+🌱 I'm currently learning: Kubernetes, Docker, Linux internals, CI/CD, Infrastructure as Code (Terraform), and cloud-native architecture.

-👯 I'm looking to collaborate on: Open-source DevOps tooling, service mesh architectures, and backend infrastructure projects.
+🤝 I'm looking to collaborate on: CNCF projects, Kubernetes tooling, DevOps platforms, backend infrastructure, and distributed systems.

-💬 Ask me about: Low-level system operations, backend API design (FastAPI/Flask), or simulating hardware memory faults.
+💬 Ask me about: C++, FastAPI, Docker, Git, Linux, backend development, open source, or getting started with cloud-native technologies.

 📫 How to reach me: smishraa30@gmail.com